U.S. lawmaker calls for Facebook to pause cryptocurrency project

 Markus Ferber, a senior German lawmaker in the European parliament, said in a statement that Facebook’s new coin should put “regulators on high alert” and called on the European Commission to start work on regulatory framework for virtual currencies.

-Reporting by Pete Schroeder; Editing by Lisa Shumaker
+Reporting by Pete Schroeder and Katie Paul; Editing by Lisa Shumaker